 - How I'm stressed by certain deadlines at work.

-- That I'm annoyed at certain actions of my family, friends or girlfriend.
+- That I'm annoyed at certain actions of my family, friends, or girlfriend.

 - Or how the bad weather is making me feel slightly depressed.

-2. Keep track of your emotions, happiness, energy levels, etc
+2. Keep track of your emotions, happiness, energy levels, etc.

 This doesn't have to be sophisticated at all.
 Whenever you start writing, just write down the date and take some time to rate certain aspects of how you're feeling.

 For example, you can rate your:

 - Happiness/mood (how happy am I?)